kerezsiz42/scanner-operator2/README.md

 var OutputCss []byte
 ```

-Of course all source files should be added to the final build so we will have to make sure these a are copied or added in the `Dockerfile` properly.
+Of course all source files should be added to the final build, so we will have to make sure these are copied or added in the `Dockerfile` properly.

 ```Dockerfile
 # ...